Dustin Peterson: Milwaukee Brewers

 On December 15, 2020, Peterson signed a minor league contract with the Milwaukee Brewers organization.
 He spent the 2021 season with the Triple-A Nashville Sounds, playing in 77 games and hitting .272/.347/.416 with 9 home runs and 56 RBI.
 He began the 2022 season with Nashville, going 1-for-11 with four walks in three games for the team.

 Philadelphia Phillies

 On April 19, 2022, Peterson was traded to the Philadelphia Phillies in exchange for cash considerations.
 Peterson was then assigned to the Phillies' Triple-A affiliate, the Lehigh Valley IronPigs.
 In 102 games with the IronPigs, Peterson batted .244/.318/.379 with 9 home runs, 47 RBI, and 6 stolen bases.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 On January 25, 2023, Peterson re-signed with the Phillies organization on a minor league contract.
+In 85 games for Triple–A Lehigh Valley, he batted .244/.328/.488 with 19 home runs and 54 RBI.
+Peterson elected free agency after the season on November 6.

+Pittsburgh Pirates

+On February 28, 2024, Peterson signed a minor league contract with the Pittsburgh Pirates.
+In 54 games split between the Double–A Altoona Curve and Triple–A Indianapolis Indians, he slashed a combined .212/.288/.323 with five home runs, 26 RBI, and four stolen bases.
+Peterson was released by the Pirates organization on August 4.

+Cleburne Railroaders

+On January 27, 2025, Peterson signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+However, he was released prior to the start of the season on March 6.
+On April 26, Peterson re-signed with Cleburne.

 Personal life

-Peterson's older brother, D. J., is also a professional baseball player, currently with the Lexington Legends of the Atlantic League of Professional Baseball.
+Peterson's older brother, D. J., is also a professional baseball player.